zama-ai/concrete/docs/user/howto/COMPILING_AND_EXECUTING.md

 In this configuration, both `x` and `y` are 3-bit unsigned integers, so they have the range of `[0, 2**3 - 1]`

 We also need an inputset.
-This latter is not to be confused with the dataset, which is used in training and contains labels.
-It is to determine the bit-widths of the intermediate results so only the inputs are necessary.
+It is to determine the bit-widths of the intermediate results.
 It should be an iterable yielding tuples in the same order as the inputs of the function to compile.
+There should be at least 10 inputs in the input set to avoid warnings (except for functions with less than 10 possible inputs).
+The warning is there because the bigger the input set, the better the bounds will be.

 ```python
 inputset = [(2, 3), (0, 0), (1, 6), (7, 7), (7, 1)]